mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 First paragraph.
 Would you read first paragraph?

 **Reader**: "When all things are Buddha's teaching, then there is delusion and enlightenment, there is cultivation of practice, there is birth, there is death, there are buddhas, there are sentient beings.
 When myriad things are all not self, there is no delusion, no enlightenment, no buddhas, no sentient beings, no birth, no death.
-Because the buddha way originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas.
+Because the [Buddha Way](glossary#buddha-way) originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas.
 Moreover, though this is so, flowers fall when we cling to them, and weeds only grow when we dislike them."

 > Brazier:
 >